PAN001/QuickNote/README.md

 - [ ] Note context menu needs to be improved: export to pdf, information.
 - [x] Save uploaded files to haystack storage system rather than hard encoding them as blob.
 - [x] When inserting an image into editor, UI needs to be improved - progress bar perhaps.
+- [ ] Server error code needs to be regulated.
+- [ ] Session authentication mechanism.

 ## Bugs
 1. When copying the shared note to user's own notebook.